 Rain, wind and extreme weather conditions can affect both your speed and connection.

 When you update your broadband or switch suppliers, many providers will update your hardware as part of their package.
-If they don't do this as a matter of course, it may be worth your while asking.
+If they don't do this as standard, it may be worthwhile asking.

 These will not just slow down your internet but your browsing device in general and may compromise your online security.

 If you want faster speeds you can shop around for a different provider by comparing broadband offers.

 If you're not happy with your current broadband provider, use our comparison tool to find the right deal for you - but remember the price isn’t everything.
 The right broadband package must have the speed you want and accommodate the amount of data you and your family need to use the internet.
 If your household uses a lot of data then a faster speed is likely to benefit everyone.